Five Alternatives to Abortion When Faced with an Unplanned Pregnancy

 The Facts About Abortion

 It is up to each expectant mother to determine what is best for her and her baby.
 However, many women who choose abortion believe that this is their best option based on false assumptions: that it is a quick, painless solution to an unplanned pregnancy, or worse — that they have no other choice.
 Because it is such a sensationalized and talked-about topic, it is natural for women to first think of abortion when considering what to do about an unplanned pregnancy.
 Often, women don’t even realize that they have options for unwanted pregnancies that are not abortion.

 Before making an abortion decision, it is important to realistically consider some of the challenges of this option:

-Abortion costs can range from several hundred to several thousand dollars, depending on a woman’s circumstances, the stage of her pregnancy, the clinic she uses, and a number of other factors.
+Abortion costs can range from several hundred to several thousand dollars, depending on a woman’s circumstances, the stage of her pregnancy, the clinic she uses, her insurance policy and a number of other factors.

 Abortion is a medical procedure, and while complications are rare, there are some health risks associated with this process.

 Abortion is a time-sensitive decision; because most abortions must be completed very early in the pregnancy, some women are forced into an abortion decision before they are truly ready — and before they’ve had a chance to consider their alternative pregnancy options.
 Other times, a woman learns of her pregnancy too late, and must consider other options instead of abortion.

 Abortion is permanent.
 Once the abortion procedure has started, a woman cannot change her mind.